Concern over endangered orcas blows up approval of Trans Mountain pipeline in Canada

 The Canadian government has recently moved to nationalize the expansion of the controversial pipeline.
 But the ruling Thursday by the Federal Court of Appeals is requiring the government to assess the project's possible impact on southern resident killer whales, which use trans-boundary waters of the Salish Sea.

-Concern for critically endangered southern resident killer whales has sunk the approval for Canada’s controversial Trans Mountain pipeline expansion.
+Concern for critically endangered southern resident killer whales has sunk the approval of Canada’s controversial Trans Mountain pipeline expansion.

 Approval for the expansion was revoked by a federal court in Canada, which ruled Thursday that the effects of the pipeline on orca whales were not addressed and the concerns of First Nations were not adequately considered.
 The Federal Court of Appeals is requiring the government to redo its consultation with First Nations and assess the impacts of the project on the whales.